 "Ain't It Fun" by Paramore, Monday, August 28, 2023 (repost)

-Paramore's second album Riot! made the pop-punk emo band of late millennial famous with the summer Alternative Rock and pop radio hit "Misery Business," which is still arguably the band's signature hit.
+Paramore's second album Riot! made the pop-punk emo band of late millennials famous with the summer Alternative Rock and pop radio hit "Misery Business," which is still arguably the band's signature hit.
 Usually, though, a band's signature hit is either their highest charting song or their located within the era of the band's commercial peak.
 However, seven years after the summer of "Misery Business," Paramore charted the highest with their 2014 final single from their eponymous record, "Ain't It Fun."
 This shift from emo to more conventional pop was in line with fellow bands Fall Out Boy and Panic! at the Disco did as well.
 Just as the scene kids were growing up as every generation of rebellious rock 'n' roll had, "Ain't It Fun" is a song about growing up and realizing that the world isn't as easy as you once thought it was.
 It may not be punk-rock, but it's certainly still got some emo sentimentality.

 WHERE YOU'RE FROM, YOU MIGHT BE THE ONE WHO'S RUNNIN' THINGS.
 Every Paramore record comes with its share of drama.
 In fact, the formation of the band was unorthodox.
-Haley Williams signed a record deal with Atlantic Records at the age of 14, the label wanted her to be a pop star.
+Hayley Williams signed a record deal with Atlantic Records at the age of 14, the label wanted her to be a pop star.
 Williams, however, wanted to be a rock singer.
-Williams formed Paramore with friend Zac Farro, who had played together in a group called The Factory. the band was signed to a niche, subsidiary label Fueled by Ramen, while Williams was signed to Atlantic Records.
+Williams formed Paramore with friend Zac Farro, who had played together in a group called The Factory.
+The band was signed to a niche, subsidiary label Fueled by Ramen, while Williams was signed to Atlantic Records.
 This uneven record deal was one of the controversies that kept changing band members over and over throughout the band's tenure.
 Issues between band members and resolutions made band membership like a revolving door.
-At the time of the band's self-titled album, drummer Zac Farro had departed when his brother Josh was ousted for writing a homophobic blog-post.
+At the time of the band's self-titled album, drummer Zac Farro had departed when his brother Josh was ousted for writing a homophobic blog post.
 This is the time that Underoath and The Almost's Aaron Gillespie stepped in as the band's touring drummer.
 The video for "Ain't It Fun" features Williams, guitarist Taylor York, and bassist Jeremy Davis.
 Davis would leave the group due to a lawsuit for collecting royalties to "Ain't It Fun," which was based on a loop recorded by Taylor York.
-The drama from this album's touring cycle along with Williams' divorce from New Found Glory's lead vocalist Chad Gilbert would lead to the lyrical content of the band's 2017 record After Laughter
+The drama from this album's touring cycle along with Williams' divorce from New Found Glory's lead vocalist Chad Gilbert would lead to the lyrical content of the band's 2017 record After Laughter.

 Comments